Back to blog home

 Respecting “reasonable expectations of privacy” on campus

-General video surveillance laws in the U.S. allow monitoring and recording in areas where there is no “reasonable expectation of privacy”.
+General video surveillance laws in the U.S. allow monitoring and recording with a security camera in areas where there is no “reasonable expectation of privacy”.
 This is the most important thing to keep in mind when installing cameras and is a useful rule of thumb to follow.

 Do security cameras on campus need to be visible?